9280 S. Kyrene Rd.

 Now that you know why it’s so important, let’s talk strategy.
 There are many popular tools that companies use for building customer loyalty, but here are some time-tested methods to try out.

 Email marketing is the most common tool for customer retention – and for good reason.
 Everybody has an email and nearly everyone checks it daily.

 You should try to make email chains part of your conversions, whatever they may be.
 If you’re running an online store, leave a prompt at the time of the sale for customers to receive email newsletters.
-If you’re running a political campaign, leave a prompt when people sign on or donate(or you can try our handwritten political direct mail).
+If you’re running a political campaign, leave a prompt when people sign on or donate(or you can try our handwritten notes for political campaigns).